7.5 cm FK 38

 The 7.5 cm Feldkanone 38 (7.5 cm FK 38) was a field gun used by Germany and Brazil in World War II.
-Built by Krupp to satisfy an order by the Brazilian Army some 64 were delivered before the war began.
-In 1942 the remainder of the order was completed and 80 were delivered to the Heer.
+Built by Krupp to satisfy an order by the Brazilian Army, some 64 were delivered before the war began.
+In 1942, the remainder of the order was completed and 80 were delivered to the Heer.

 Design

-The FK 38 had a longer barrel than the 7.5 cm FK 18 that was fitted with a cylindrical muzzle brake.
-Originally this was an unusual 6 slot design, but it was later replaced by a standard German four port design.
+The FK 38 had a longer barrel than the 7.5 cm FK 18 and was fitted with a cylindrical muzzle brake.
+Originally, this was an unusual six slot design, but it was later replaced by a standard German four port design.
 Early versions had wood-spoked wheels, but later models had pressed steel wheels with solid rubber tires and had sprung axles for motor transport.
 It used a semi-automatic version of the original breech mechanism and fixed ammunition instead of the original separate-loading rounds.
 These changes likely boosted its rate of fire over the FK 18 considerably.